Spin-Orbit Misalignments of Eccentric Black Hole Mergers in AGN Disks: Introduction

 AGN disks represent a more complex, and yet very promising, scenario that combines elements of both the isolated and dynamical channel of binary formation and merger, with the addition of environmental effects due to e.g. the gaseous disk \citep{ 2023ApJ...944L..42L, Delaurentiis23,2023MNRAS.521..866R, Rowan23b,Rowan24a, 2024MNRAS.533.1766W, Whitehead2025_adiabtic} and tides from the central supermassive black hole (SMBH) \citep{Trani19,2024A&A...683A.135T,2024ApJ...964...43R,Fabj24}.
 In an active galaxy, black holes in the NSC will be captured into the disk as a result of gas-drag processes \citep{Fabj20,Nasim22, Generozov22,2024MNRAS.528.4958W,Hydrocap1,Hydrocap2}.
 Once fully embedded, they can migrate towards the SMBH, grow to large masses, and undergo repeated encounters (scatterings) potentially yielding multi-generation and hierarchical mergers.

 Orbits of stars residing in the NSC can also be aligned with the plane of the disk and undergo modified stellar evolution due to gas accretion \citep{Jermyn21,Cantiello21,2021ApJ...916...48D,2022ApJ...929..133J,2023ApJ...946...56D,Fabj25, 2025ApJ...979..245D}, producing a large fraction of massive stars and black holes.
 Gas not only tends to align inclined stellar objects but it will also align spin-orbit tilted binaries \citep[e.g.][]{2004ApJ...602..388T, Tagawa20,2024MNRAS.531.3479M}, which can originate from dynamical interactions.
-This implies that a population of AGN-channel mergers would be biased toward a positive skewness for $\chi_{\rm eff}$ \citep[e.g.][]{Tagawa20a,Mcfacts1, Mcfacts2}.
+This implies that a population of AGN-channel mergers would be biased toward positive values of $\chi_{\rm eff}$ \citep[e.g.][]{Tagawa20a,Mcfacts1, Mcfacts2}.

 Two events stand out as possible AGN-channel sources.
 The first is GW190521, one of the most massive BBH mergers detected to date, with a total mass of about $150 \, \rm M_\odot$ \citep{GW19a}.
 Its inferred properties represent a challenge to the standard isolated binary and dynamical formation scenarios because the component masses lie in or above the pair-instability mass gap \citep[e.g.][]{2020ApJ...904L..26F,2020ApJ...891L..31F,2021ApJ...907L...9N}, the waveform is consistent with a possible eccentric merger of $e\ge 0.1$ at 10 Hz \citep[e.g.][]{2020ApJ...903L...5R,2022ApJ...940..171R,2022NatAs...6..344G}, and the measured spin–orbit tilt suggests a large misalignment between the component spins and the orbital plane \citep{GW19a}.
 The combination of features have motivated the idea that GW190521 could have formed in an AGN disk, where hierarchical mergers \citep{Tagawa21} and accretion \citep{2012MNRAS.425..460M,2022ApJ...928..191G} can grow massive black holes, while few-body encounters can generate eccentric orbits \citep[e.g.][]{Samsing22,Fabj24,Rowan2025_triples}.